-Blended Component Units - PMHA Pickaway Terrace, LLC (PT), an entity formed in 2019 with the Authority as its sole member, is a nonprofit corporation owning real estate consisting of land and an apartment complex that provides housing primarily to senior citizens.
+Blended Component Units - PMHA Pickaway Terrace, LLC (PT), an entity formed in 2019 with the Authority as its sole member, owns real estate consisting of land and an apartment complex that provides housing primarily to senior citizens.
 Tenant rents are based on 30 percent of the adjusted gross income of the tenant family.
 PT has an on-going Housing Assistance Payments contract whereby HUD provides a subsidy for the difference between the tenant rents and the fair market rent values for the units.
 Separately issued audited financial statements are available for the LLC.